We are not currently accepting training program applications. We encourage you to check out the Neural Computation minor!

 Trainees will be expected to complete:

-(1) EIther (1*) two quarters of NBIO301 and 302 OR (2*) Introduction to Neuroscience BIOL130.
-If not in the NBIO major but completing the NBIO301/2 sequence, laboratory participation is required for NBIO 301 only and will be undertaken in a separate section with distinct data analysis.
+(1) Either (1*) two quarters of NEUSCI 301 Cellular and Molecular Neuroscience and 302 Systems and Behavioral Neuroscience OR (2*) BIOL130 Introduction to Neuroscience.
+If not in the NEUSCI major but completing the NEUSCI301/2 sequence, laboratory participation is required for NEUSCI 301 only and will be undertaken in a separate section with distinct data analysis.

-(2) AMATH 342: Neuronal coding and computation.
-2 hrs/ week companion course to NBIO 301, covering mathematical approaches to neuronal excitability, networks and concepts of neural coding.
+(2) AMATH 342: Introduction to Neuronal Coding and Computation.
+Covering mathematical approaches to neuronal excitability, networks and concepts of neural coding.
 Alternating seminar/workshop in programming for neuroscience.

 (3) NEURO 545, Quantitative Methods in Neuroscience.

-(4) At least one quarter of Journal Club in Computational Neuroscience.
+(4) At least one quarter of NEUSCI 450 Journal Club in Computational Neuroscience or AMATH 500 Theoretical Neuroscience Journal Club.

 (5) At least three quarters of mentored research in a laboratory of participating faculty.